apache/arrow/docs/source/cpp/streaming_execution.rst

                   .AddToPlan(plan.get()));

 Note that a source node can wrap anything which resembles a stream of batches.
-For example, https://github.com/apache/arrow/pull/11032 adds support for use of a DuckDB query as a source node.
+For example, `PR#11032 <https://github.com/apache/arrow/pull/11032>` adds
+support for use of a `DuckDB <https://duckdb.org>` query as a source node.
 Similarly, a sink node can wrap anything which absorbs a stream of batches.
 In the example above we're writing completed batches to disk.
 However we can also collect these in memory into a :class:`Table` or forward them to a :class:`RecordBatchReader` as an out-of-graph stream.
 This flexibility allows an :class:`ExecPlan` to be used as streaming middleware